 ▼ TOUR BOOKING TERMS & CONDITIONS

-DEPOSIT REQUIREMENTS: Community Trek requests a minimum of 20% deposit of total trip cost before making the confirmation.
-Remaining amount should pay before commerce the trip.
+DEPOSIT REQUIREMENTS: Community Trek requests a minimum of 20% deposit of the total trip cost before making the confirmation.
+The remaining amount should pay before commerce the trip.

-PAYMENT METHODS: Trip Confirmation Deposit can be made by Bank Transfer, Money Transfer Services or Credit Card.
+PAYMENT METHODS: Trip Confirmation Deposits can be made by Bank Transfer, Money Transfer Services.

-Here is Booking Terms & Condition in details please read out before final trip booking…
+Here is Booking Terms & Condition in detail please read out before final trip booking…

 ♂ Contact us at the email/numbers below to book the tour.